 After an early career as a high-school teacher, I spent four years working with churches and communities devastated by AIDS in southern Africa.
 This increased my determination to help people achieve their potential and pursue optimal health through nutrition.

-I have a special interest in auto-immune conditions, mental health, and hormonal imbalances, as well as experience supporting a wide range of conditions with nutritional therapy.
-I am an accredited Nutritionist with the Australian Natural Therapies Association, with a Bachelor of Health Science in Nutritional Medicine.
-My practice is in the northern suburbs of Brisbane, at the Narangba Valley Medical Centre.
+I have a special interest in auto-immune conditions, mental health, gastro intestinal issues, and hormonal imbalances, as well as experience supporting a wide range of chronic conditions with nutritional therapy.
+I am an accredited Nutritionist with the Australian Natural Therapies Association and the Nutrition Society of Australia, with a Bachelor of Health Science in Nutritional Medicine.
+I practice in two locations in the northern suburbs of Brisbane, at the Narangba Valley Medical Centre, and Smart Clinics Mango Hill Family Medical Centre.
+I also provide Telehealth services for those who cannot visit in person.